lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/hsDockerCompose.md

   password simply remove the entire line.
 - **Nifi**: The port for the webUI is published to port 9090 to not collide with Zeppelin.
+- **Kafka**: The default port for the built-in Zookeeper is 2181 and the default port for Kafka clients is 9092.